 The Adze keeps things fairly simple yet functional.
 It has a drawstring hem that adjusts from inside the hand pockets which are zippered and lined with the same gridded fleece as the interior.
 On the inside, there's one zippered chest pocket and two simple drop pockets that don't zip.
 The hood is two-way adjustable and helmet compatible, though it does run a smidge tight with certain helmets.
 Without a helmet it's a great size, easily providing excellent protection from wind and weather.

-The cuffs are adjustable with velcro, and the underarms are gusseted for better mobility, though overall this jacket still felt a bit stiff when compared to other super soft jackets in our review like the Arc'teryx Gamma MX Hoody and the Black Diamond Dawn Patrol.
+The cuffs are adjustable with velcro, and the underarms are gusseted for better mobility, though overall this jacket still felt quite stiff when compared to other super soft jackets in our review.
 But in general, we feel like the Adze has the perfect lineup of softshell features, everything a serious model should have for time spent hiking or climbing in the backcountry.

 The adjustable hood on the Adze cinched down nicely for great weather protection without a helmet.
 With a helmet, head movements felt a little impeded through the neck area.

-The Adze Hoody has a technical yet fairly classic look that is available in appealing colors, though the cut is a bit boxy.
+The Adze Hoody has a technical yet fairly classic look that is available in appealing colors, though the cut is boxy.
 Still, it can move seamlessly from the hiking trail to the grocery store, especially if you live somewhere outdoorsy like Colorado.
-If you prefer a more casual urban look, we recommend the Outdoor Research Ferrosi Crosstown Hoody which is probably the most casual of all the pieces we reviewed, but it's also not nearly as serious of a layer as this one.
-Both of the Arc'teryx pieces we tested, the Gamma MX Hoody and the Gamma LT Hoody had noticeably more flattering tailoring.

 The Adze has a decently stylish look, though we did find both the look and the feel a bit boxy.

-A solid option for cold days and activities where breathability isn't the top concern, the Patagonia Adze Hoody is a durable and well-featured jacket.
+A solid option for cold days and activities where breathability isn't the top concern, the Adze Hoody is a durable and well-featured jacket.
 This is a good layer to have while out in the mountains for most situations.
 However, we were less than thrilled with the overall fit of the jacket and feel it could be better with a few tweaks.
-There were simply better fitting and more comfortable options in our review, some for more money, but also some for less.
+There are simply better fitting and more comfortable options in our review, some for more money, but also many for less.